ennis/autograph-rs/NOTES.md

 * Self-contained format for sharing nodes
     * GLSL with pragmas
 * Conversion to a frame graph
+* Support for dynamic multipass rendering (loops)
+    * for each
+        * object
+        * material mask
+    * loop parameters passed as data block
+* Should the frame graph backend understand the loops?
+    * Possible to have a large number of passes (one per object / object type)
+    * Re-submit graph every frame?
+        * Too expensive, especially over the network
+        * The engine must have __some__ knowledge of the loops
+        * Proposition: execution plan
+            * Generate minimal linear (no loop) subgraphs
+            * Loop over subgraphs
+            * Issue: memory aliasing between subgraphs?
+    * The frame graph should have full knowledge of loops
+        * Subgraphs
+            * Seen by the parent graph as only one node
+            * Custom resource allocation node
+            * Custom lifetime calculation logic?
+        * Each node can implement a trait for overriding resource allocation
+            * trait AliasedResourceAllocator
+        * Some nodes will be executed more than once
+        * When custom logic is involved, put it in the framegraph (for now)
+            * Material loops
+            * Object loops
+            * Ping-pong with variable number of iterations (fixed loops)
+        * Make it relatively easy to create new framegraph nodes
+            * framegraph::NodeBuilder
+        * Loop iterations are executed sequentially
+            * Basically, replay parts of the execution tree with different input data
+            * the same resources are re-used on each iteration
+            * must accumulate inside the loop
+        * Type-safe inputs and outputs?
+            * Any + explicit test

 #### Converting node graphs to a frame graph
 * Unfold